- 1- Traction

 There are a few changes in our consumption habits in winter versus summer: we use the ceiling LEDs and the Webasto heater more, but the refrigerator and the Maxxair roof fan usage is reduced.
 When we designed and sized our electrical system (faroutride.com/electrical-system), we made the assumption that the consumption would be similar in summer than winter; that’s because the fridge run less, but the Webasto heater run more.
 While we don’t have the actual consumption numbers, we feel our assumption was about right.
 The major winter VS summer difference is in charging the battery.
 Keep reading…

 Let’s start by saying that we didn’t spend the winter in Baja; we spent it chasing the snow in the PNW and the Rockies, mostly.
 That means lots of snow, lots of clouds, all the time.
-The input we got from solar is pretty much ZERO.
+The input we got from solar is pretty much ZERO (as of June 2018, we just upgraded of solar charger from a Bogart PWM to Victron MPPT; we’ll see if our new charger performs better in winter conditions!).
 And the fact that days are so short and sun angle is so low doesn’t help too.
 So if, like us, winter is all about finding the best snow conditions, then make sure to design your system so you can charge from the alternator (most frequent) and from shore power (then you can steal electricity from your friends!).
 If we were fully stationary, we would consider a generator.
 It’s all here:

 3- Finding Water